-SALT LAKE CITY, UT— Sō Percussion has long been described as an ensemble that “redefines” chamber music, but that verb feels far too small for what unfolded at Libby Gardner Hall on Tuesday night, January 13, 2026.
-What the quartet offered was not merely redefinition but expansion: an opening outward of what counts as sound, instrument, structure, or even shared musical memory.
+SALT LAKE CITY, UT— Sō Percussion, comprised of the Edward T. Cone Performers-in-Residence at Princeton University and recent winners of the 2025 Grammy Award for Best Chamber Music/Small Ensemble Performance for Rectangles and Circumstance, has long been described as an ensemble that “redefines” chamber music.
+But even that verb feels inadequate for what unfolded at Libby Gardner Hall on Tuesday night, January 13, 2026.
+The quartet didn’t simply redefine; they expanded—opening outward what counts as sound, instrument, structure, or shared musical memory.

-Presented by UtahPresents in partnership with the University of Utah School of Music, the concert previewed two major premieres—Kendall K. Williams’s Panorama for Mallet Quartet and Caroline Shaw’s Strange and Artificial Echoes—before the works head to Carnegie Hall later this month.
-The evening doubled as a kind of communal debut, bringing more than twenty student percussionists into the fold for the program’s final selections.
+Presented by UtahPresents in partnership with the University of Utah School of Music, the concert previewed two major premieres: Panorama for Mallet Quartet by Kendall K. Williams and Caroline Shaw’s Strange and Artificial Echoes—before the works head to Carnegie Hall later this month.
+The evening also served as a communal debut, bringing more than twenty student percussionists onstage for the program’s final selections.

 Kendall K. Williams’s Panorama (World Premiere)

-I invited Professor Sam Bryson—Director of Percussion at Weber State University and leader of Utah’s steel band Pantastica—to join me for the performance, knowing his deep relationship with Panorama tradition.
+I invited Professor Sam Bryson—Director of Percussion at Weber State University and leader of Utah’s steel band Pantastica—to join me for the performance, knowing his relationship with Panorama tradition.
 Listening beside him sharpened every contour of the piece.
-Having played in Pantastica with Bryson, we recognized the authenticity of the textures together: the melodic clarity, the harmonic interior, the guitar-like comping patterns, the grounded bass logic, and the careful construction of the engine-room layer emerging from foot-operated percussion.
+Having played in Pantastica with Bryson, I felt the authenticity of the textures alongside him: the melodic clarity, the harmonic interior, the guitar-like comping patterns, the grounded bass logic, and the engine-room layer built from foot-operated percussion.

-Witnessing the premiere with someone so fluent in Pan tradition clarified for me just how deeply the piece honors Panorama.
-What Sō Percussion achieved was not just stylistic reference—it was structural fidelity translated with care, intelligence, and respect.
+Hearing the premiere with someone who understands and appreciates Pan tradition clarified just how deeply the piece honors Panorama.
+Sō Percussion didn’t reach for stylistic reference; they committed to structural fidelity, translated with care, intelligence, and respect.
 Before the piece began, Jason Treuting described their learning process: learning the music entirely by rote, just as pan players in Trinidad and Tobago have done for generations.

-According to Treuting, Panorama took shape over 3.5 years and roughly 300 hours, passed from Williams to the quartet slowly, intentionally, body to body rather than page to page.
-For Sō Percussion, this was not simply learning a piece; it was stepping into a lineage.
+According to Treuting, Panorama took shape over 3.5 years and roughly 300 hours, passed from Williams to the quartet slowly and intentionally—body to body, rather than page to page.
+For Sō Percussion, learning the piece meant stepping directly into a lineage.

-For Bryson, the very first signal—the clicking of mallets, much like a bandleader tapping the skirt of a pan to start the ensemble—transported him straight to Woodford Square in Port of Spain.
-The driving tempo, the intricate interlocking lines, and the moment Sō Percussion began playing the irons while maintaining melody, countermelody, harmony, and bass felt astonishingly true to the musical world he loves.
+The work’s very first gesture—the clicking of mallets, like a bandleader tapping the skirt of a pan to start the ensemble—sent Bryson straight to Woodford Square in Port of Spain.
+As the driving tempo and interlocking lines unfolded, he noted how the quartet maintained melody, countermelody, harmony, and bass even while taking turns on the irons.
+The effect felt astonishingly true to the musical world he loves.

-The stacked sixteenth notes on two sets of hi-hats evoked both a drum set and a güira; the mounted bass drum and kick drum grounded the groove; the cowbell and brake drum added the unmistakable color of the engine room.
-Highly impressive on all levels—composing and execution!
+The stacked sixteenth notes on two sets of hi-hats suggested both a drum set and a güira; the mounted bass drum and kick drum anchored the groove; the cowbell and brake drum added the unmistakable timbre of the engine room.
+The composing and execution were remarkable on all levels.

 Composer Insight: How the Steelband Became a Mallet Quartet